F4s0lix/F4s0lix/README.md

 - 👋 Hi, I’m @F4s0lix
 - 👀 I’m interested in programming and playing with hardware
-- 🌱 I’m currently learning Python and Flutter
+- 🌱 I’m currently learning Python and web development
-- 📫 Reach me on my instagram : @f4s0lix.css
+- 📫 Reach me on my instagram : @f4s0lix

 <!---
 F4s0lix/F4s0lix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.